shwethaj1104/AWS_study_material/Cloud Monitoring.md

 • Route 53- log DNS queries
 • By default, no logs from your EC2 instance will go to CloudWatch- we have to set it up
 _______________________________
-what ever our application will be logging will be available here
+What ever our application will be logging will be available here
 ![image](https://user-images.githubusercontent.com/107784718/213381413-682f1612-b254-46ed-a45b-9721c3f10509.png)

 # Amazon EventBridge